Rexios80/open_in_editor/README.md

-Quickly open a Flutter project in the requested editor (Android Studio, Xcode)
+Quickly open a Flutter project in the requested editor for native code development

 ## NOTE